 - The maturity dates of outstanding Notes held by Braydon Capital Corp. ("Braydon") and TOMCL will each be extended from August 22, 2021 to December 31, 2023; - The rate of interest payable on the principal of the Notes will be increased from 8% to 10%, with interest payable quarterly starting on the commencement of commercial production; - The two \$1,000,000 unconvertible promissory notes, one held by each of Braydon and TOMCL, will be amended to include a conversion feature providing that the principal amount of the notes can be converted into common shares of Sabre Gold at any time prior to maturity at a price of CAD\$0.16 per share, subject to early conversion in the event the volume-weighted average trading price of the common shares exceeds CAD\$0.30 for twenty consecutive trading days.
-See Subsequent Events.
+During the quarter ended March 31, 2023 the company repurchased these convertible promissory notes by repaying the principle in cash and settling the accrued interest by issuing shares.